isomerpages/moe-angmokiopri/_our-amkp/Our Story/40th Anniversary.md

-Welcome to AMKP 40th Anniversary Celebrations webpage!
-Follow us as we bring you updates on our celebrations via the drop-down menu above!
+Welcome to AMKP 40th Anniversary Celebrations landing page!
+Visit us at our microsite as we bring you updates on our celebrations!

 ![](/images/About%20Us/40th%20Anniversary/Coverpic_New.png)